Frequently Asked Questions

 Essential oils are essences extracted from aromatic components of natural materials like plants.
 Perfumes are compounds synthesized from various essential oil/fragrance ingredients that are natural, semi-synthetic, synthetic/artificial, created according to the intention of the perfumer.

-What is the difference between absolute, essential oil and CO2 extraction?
+What is the difference between absolute, essential oil and CO2 extraction oil?

 - Essential oils are concentrated aromatic oils extracted through steam distillation from various parts of plants, such as leaves, flowers, fruit peels, and roots.
 They capture the natural fragrance and beneficial properties of the plant in a pure, potent form.